ieee-isetb/CIS/README.md

 </ul>

 ## How to start coding
-Just download the project, and inside of the project folder run this command:
+- Just download the project, and inside the project folder run this command to download the dependencies:<br>
-<br><b>npm install</b>
+  > <b>npm install</b>
+- Then run this command to start the project in developement environment:
+  > <b>npm run dev</b>
+- Whenever you're satisfied with the final result, compile the project for production:
+  > <b>npm run build</b>